antimanio/football-players-backend/quarkus/README.md

-# Info
+# Project Info
-Language: Java 21
+- Language: Java 21
-BuildTool: Maven
+- BuildTool: Maven
-Framework: Quarkus
+- Framework: Quarkus
-Type: RestAPI
+- Type: RestAPI
-Database: Postgres
+- Database: Postgres
-Docker for containerization
+- Docker for containerization
-Kubernetes for container orchestration
+- Kubernetes for container orchestration
-Used WSL2 for development
+- Used WSL2 for development

+# Cluster Info
 - Using Minikube to run a local cluster.
 - Using images from Docker Hub.
 - Created 2 services (postgres & quarkus-api), 1 Configmap and 1 Secret.